YottaDB/YDBDoc/ProgGuide/internatn.rst

 set^%LCLCOL(n,ncol) determines the null collation type to be used with the collation type n.

-* If the truth value of ncol is FALSE(0), local variables use the YottaDB standard null collation.
+* If the truth value of ncol is TRUE(1), local variables use standard null collation.
-* If the truth value of ncol is TRUE(1), local variables use the M standard null collation.
+* If the truth value of ncol is FALSE(0), local variables use historical null collation.

 With set^%LCLCOL(,ncol), the null collation order can be changed while keeping the alternate collation order unchanged.
 If subscripted local variables exist, the null collation order cannot be changed.
 In this case, YottaDB issues YDB-E-COLLDATAEXISTS.